eineguez87/code-challenge/README.md

 # Dermstore Coding Challenge
 ### Background
 This project uses Lumen, a lightweight framework.
 Based on Laravel.
 Also uses MySQL as the database and jQuery with bootstrap on the front end.
+It prevents SQL injection, sensitive data exposure, logs all login attempts, and attempts to prevent log in after 5 failed attempts for 5 hours.
 ### Installation
 To install:
 * Clone repo